 New Zealand Government Launches University Reforms

-Government unveils sweeping university reforms on September 2, aiming to modernise teaching, streamline research funding, strengthen governance, and align higher education with New Zealand’s future skills and innovation needs
+Government unveils sweeping university reforms to align higher education with New Zealand’s future skills and innovation needs.

 New Zealand Government Launches University Reforms